 Goddess Cheese Pine Nut Muffins vibrant strips of aromatic basil run through these delicious buttery cheese, pine nut studded muffins.

 Whenever we have friends and family round, I always provide a cheese board.
-Having more of a savoury palette, I generally choose cheese and crackers over dessert on most occasions.
-I adore all cheeses and this Goddess Cheese, sent to me to try byPong Cheese is no exception.
+Since I have more of a savoury palette, I generally choose cheese and crackers over dessert on most occasions.
+While I adore all cheeses, this Goddess Cheese, sent to me to try byPong Cheese is beautifully buttery and creamy.

 A cider washed edible rind conceals the most gorgeous, gooey, buttery cheese, perfect for spreading on crackers, with a glass of something chilled to go alongside.
 The initial buttery flavour is layered with a nutty taste that is perfectly paired with the pine nuts in these Goddess Cheese Pine Nut Muffins.